StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 What we will find out is the layout of our variables (.data, .bss, .rodata).
 What is on the heap and the stack?
 Can we find the environment variables?
 Can we examine the code areas (.text)?
 What else can we delve into?
 We will explore in this post.

+I'll be highlighting *memview*[^3] which gives a hex/ascii view of the region from the previous post.

 ```
 # commands to start peeling back the layers
 (gdb) info proc mappings